mozilla/wsoh/README.md

 Welcome to WSOH and we're looking forward to a great night of hacking with all of you!
-Below are instructions for WSOH, including projects themes, participating companies, judging criteria, prizes, and so on. prizes, and the judging criteria.
+Below are instructions for WSOH, including projects themes, participating companies, judging criteria, prizes, and so on. <br>
 For those of you needing transportation, fill out the SurveyMonkey (see Transportation section at the end).

 Getting Started: